EXEO EXEO Group,Inc Sustainability Website

 Short / Medium / Long - -

-• Expansion of business due to increased demand for renewable energy such as offshore wind power generation
+• Expansion of construction of self-owned power lines due to increased demand for renewable energy such as offshore wind power generation

 • Expansion of energy storage plant construction and maintenance business due to increasing needs for storage batteries